 - 1. Risk Management is the responsibility of the College Board and College staff. - 2.
-The College's Risk Appetite Statement, which underpins the Risk Management Framework, is set by the College Board. - 3.
-The College Board is committed to the principles of risk management and to incorporating these into all key areas of the College including the ethos of the Missionaries of the Sacred Heart, teaching and learning, financial management, technology, co-curricular, safety and well-being, human resources, Work Health and Safety, reputation and corporate governance. - 4.
+The College's Risk Appetite Statement, which underpins the Rick Management Framework, is set by the College Board. - 3.
+The College Board is committed to the principles of risk management and to incorporating these into all key areas of the College including the ethos of the Missionaries of the Sacred Heart, teaching and learning, financial management, tea nonegy, co-curricular, safety and well-being, human resources, Work Health and Safety, coutation and corporate governance. - 4.
 The College is committed to ensuring there is a consistent and effective approach to risk management at all levels. - 5.
-The College fosters and encourages a risk-aware culture where risk management is seen as a positive attribute of decision-making rather than a corrective measure. - 6.
+The College fosters and encourages a risk-aware culture where risk management is seen as a positive attribute of decision-making atther than a corrective measure. - 6.
 Risks are assessed and managed in accord with the College's Risk Management Framework.

 - 1. The College Board sets the College's Risk Appetite and reviews it at least annually. - 2.
-The College's Risk Management Framework defines how risks are assessed in line with the Risk Appetite set by the College Board. - 3.
-Risk Registers are established and then reviewed as specified in the College's Risk Management Framework. - 4.
+The College's Risk Munagement Framework defines how risks are assessed in line with the Risk Appetite set by the College Board. - 3.
+Risk Registers are established by both the College Board (Strategic risks) and the College Executive (Operation 1 risks) and are then reviewed and managed as specified in the College's Risk Management Framework. - 4.
 Each sub-committee of the Board reviews regularly the Strategic Risks associated with its areas of responsibility as a standard agenda item.
-Committees report to the Board at each meeting if there have been any increases in risk levels or emerging risks identified.
+Committees report to the Board at each meeting if there have been any increases in risk levels or emerging risks identified. - 5.
+The College Board undertakes a full review of the Risk Register annually.